Airman & Family Readiness Center’s

 Remote Tour Briefing (R2 Expo)

 Personnel with dependents AND orders to a remote tour/dependent restricted location (meaning your dependents will NOT be accompanying you at your next location on your unaccompanied tour) MUST complete the A&FRC Remote Tour Briefing.
-The briefing is held every Friday (unless otherwise specified) at 1000-1100 hours.
+The briefing is held every Tuesday and Friday (unless otherwise specified) at 1000-1100 hours.
 To complete your vMPF A&FRC Tasking for CONUS/OCONUS Relocation, you MUST attend a briefing.
 Spouses are highly encouraged to attend.
 Registration is required.

 Travis AFB Veterinary Clinic